nafizjiwa/REACT-QUICK-REFERENCE/README.md

 [name]: value

-This Computed Property Name allows us to use the string value stored by the name variable as a property key.
+Thisis the Computed Property.
+Name allows us to use the string value stored by the name variable as a property key.

 const [currentState, stateSetter] = useState( initialState );

 The currentState references the current value of the state and initialState initializes the value of the state for the component’s first render.

-State setters can be called in event handlers.
+The useEffect() function has no return value as the Effect Hook is used to call another function.
+We pass the callback function, or effect, to run after a component renders as the argument of the useEffect() function.

 define simple event handlers inline in our JSX and complex event handlers outside of our JSX.

+### Some effects require cleanup

+##### `If useEffect() returns a function, then the Hook always treats that as the cleanup function`

+useEffect(() => {
+      First Argumet or the EFFECT
+  return () => {
+        Return statement or CLEAN UP is optional
+  };
+}, [ Second Argument or DEPENDENCY]);